wujam/neu_cs_sdev/Santorini/README.md

 run_n_games will run n games sequentially and return the player who won the most games. any turn given by the player's strategy in the game.

+The seventh file `tournament_manager.py`, is our interface for the Santorini Tournament Manager.
+It contains a function that facilitates running a round robin tournament amongst an arbitrary amount of players

 Admin
 ------
 The Admin directory contains all the administrative code necessary for the systems to function.

-The directory contains 'referee.py', an implementation of the Referee class The Referee class is initialized with 2 players, and then the run_game method is called to run the game.
+* The directory contains `referee.py`, an implementation of the Referee class The Referee class is initialized with 2 players, and then the run_game method is called to run the game.
 The Referee has methods complete_placement and complete_turn that can be called to make the Referee get worker placements and get turns from a player, which will be validated and then applied to